 Who are you?

 Hey, I’m Renee!
-I’m on the community support team at Crew and Dribbble.
-I currently live across the bay from San Francisco in lovely Oakland, California.
+I manage the content for the Dribbble’s Blog and I absolutely love it.
+I currently live across the bay from San Francisco in Oakland, California.
 In my free time, I enjoy designing logos for friends and family and dabbling in vector illustration work.
-I’ve always loved being creative, though design and illustration is something I only got into a few years ago.
-Dribbble has been a huge source of inspiration for me on my design-learning journey, so I’m really happy to be a part of the team now!
+I’ve always loved being creative, although design and illustration is something I only got into after graduating college (with a completely different degree)!
+Dribbble has been a huge source of inspiration for me on my design-learning journey, so I feel extremely lucky and happy to be a part of the team now!

 What are you working on?

-For a while now I’ve been brainstorming hard on a series of illustrations that I’d like to start.
-I love series projects and am inspired by great ones like Windows of New York and Brewskies.
+For a while now, I’ve been brainstorming on a series of illustrations that I’d like to start.
+I love series projects and I’m inspired by great ones like Windows of New York and Brewskies.
 Traveling and exploring different places is a favorite hobby of mine, so I’d like to create a series of prints representing different cities.
-I’ve got a few sketches in the works, but what I’m struggling with now is trying to envision a cohesive and unique style the prints will have.
+I’ve got a few sketches in the works, but what I’m struggling with now is envisioning a cohesive and unique style the prints will have.
 We’ll see how it goes, stay tuned!

 Choose a favorite shot of yours.
 Why is it a favorite?